The Beth Lists

 Picture

-Don and I greeted another hotel guest on the way to our cozy breakfast room.
 She was sitting in her nightgown, having tea in the dining room... and that sort of amused me.
-I'm pretty sure I've never gone to a B&B breakfast, wearing a robe or nighty.
+I'm pretty sure I've never gone to a B&B breakfast, wearing a robe or nightie.

 Chef David